-Due to the lack of in-person social interaction between toddlers during COVID-19, children now experience a decline in social skills.
-According to the Baylor College of Medicine, "Because in-person events and interactions were limited during the pandemic, people missed out on opportunities to develop social skills.
+Due to the lack of in-person social interaction among children during COVID-19, children have experienced a decline in social skills.
+According to the Baylor College of Medicine, "Because in-person events and interactions were limited during the pandemic. people missed out on opportunities to develop social skills.
 While schools held classes remotely, children lost important time learning how to effectively relate with their peers and engage with authority figures like teachers" (Chiu, 2023).
-This informed us about how the pandemic affected not only adults but many students and young children.
+This highlighted how the pandemic affected not only adults but also students and young children.
 Additionally, "evidence from the COVID-19 pandemic demonstrates that education as a process is closely tied to well-being, with schools being a venue for social contact and participation in socialization and development of executive function" (Hayre, 2023).
+A study by Kuhfeld, Lewis, and Peltier (2023) further emphasizes the pandemic's impact on reading skills.
+Using test scores from 5 million U.S. students in grades 3-8, the study found that "average fall 2021 reading test scores in grades 3-8 were .09 to .17 standard deviations lower relative to same-grade peers in fall 2019, with the largest impacts in grades 3-5."
+The authors also note, "Our results suggest that many upper elementary students are at-risk for reading difficulties and will need targeted support to build and strengthen foundational reading skills" (Kuhfeld et al., 2023).

-Through reading multiple articles, we were informed about the lack of social skills between young children that were not able to socialize as well with peers through the education system during COVID-19.
-Therefore, this project involves making a two-player video game console that would help mediate the lack of socialization due to COVID-19 and lack of engaging educational activities provided to the students.
-Similar projects that have been done in the past include mainstream video game consoles, such as the Xbox, PS5, etc. However, aside from them, our video game console can only be played with two players, forcing social interaction between users.
-Our video game console includes educational games targeted towards 3rd graders around the ages of 8-9, promoting opportunities for learning during free time in the classrooms.
+To address these issues, we designed a two-player video game console to help reduce the lack of socialization caused by the pandemic while offering a fun and educational game designed to improve reading comprehension skills.
+Unlike mainstream consoles such as the Xbox or PS5, our console requires two players, encouraging direct social interaction.
+It features educational games specifically designed for 3rd graders, typically aged 8-9, to promote learning during free time in classrooms and build teamwork and literacy skills.